Body of Evidence (1993 film): Box office

 Body of Evidence performed poorly at the box office.
 In its second week it experienced a 60% drop.
 It grossed $13 million in the United States and Canada and $25 million internationally for a worldwide total of $38 million.

+Home media

+Body of Evidence was released on VHS on June 16, 1993, by MGM/UA Home Video.
+Despite its poor performance at the box office, Body of Evidence, like other erotic thrillers of the time, found success in the home video market and was a popular rental title.

 Censorship

 The film originally received the rare NC-17 rating from the Motion Picture Association of America.
 The first theatrical release was censored for the purpose of obtaining an R rating, reducing the film's running time from 101 to 99 minutes.
 The video premiere, however, restored the deleted material.

 Critical response

 Body of Evidence opened to mostly negative reviews.
 Released in the wake of Basic Instinct (1992), many contemporary reviewers noted the film as an attempt to cash-in on the success and controversy of Basic Instinct and other erotic thrillers of the time.
 M. Scot Skinner of the Arizona Daily Star wrote that despite being a "lame rip-off of Basic Instinct, the movie is not without entertainment value.
 You will find yourself laughing out loud on more than one occasion.
 The humor might be unintentional, but hey, with movies this bad, who's complaining?"
 Jack Matthews of Newsday wrote that Madonna excelled in the erotic scenes, but criticized her acting, noting that "when it comes to reading a line or reacting to a line or simply walking into a room as if she were someone else, no can do."
 Of the movie he wrote: "There is no way to overstate the ludicrousness of Body of Evidence, a Basic Instinct wannabe made from a script that 20 years ago could have been promoted as a sequel to Deep Throat."

 Body of Evidence has an 8% rating at Rotten Tomatoes based on 38 reviews, with a rating average of 3.10/10.
 The critical consensus reads, "Body of Evidences sex scenes may be kinky, but the ludicrous concept is further undone by the ridiculous dialogue."
 Metacritic assigned the film a weighted average score of 29 out of 100, based on 17 critics, indicating "generally unfavorable" reviews.
 Audiences surveyed by CinemaScore gave the film a grade of "C" on scale of A+ to F. The film appeared on the 2005 list of Roger Ebert's most hated films.
 The screenplay and performances were especially disparaged.
-His colleague Gene Siskel called Body of Evidence a "stupid and empty thriller" that is worse than her softcore coffee table book Sex.
+His colleague Gene Siskel called Body of Evidence a "stupid and empty thriller" that is worse than Madonna's softcore coffee table book Sex.
 Julianne Moore later regretted acting in the film and went on to call it "a big mistake".